interactive-pioneers/conventions/README.md

 # Interactive Pioneers Web Developement Conventions

-Coding conventions best practices for web development:
+This repository documents and develops coding conventions and best practices for web development.

 [View our conventions!](docs/index.md)